 The pension flexibility brought in from April 2015 introduced some new ways to take retirement savings.
 Depending on the product it may be possible to take multiple partial UFPLSs rather than the whole fund at once.
 Certain conditions apply to UFPLS and are outlined below.

-The individual must be over age 55, or 57 from 6 April 2028 (or eligible for early retirement due to ill-health or has a protected pension age).
+The individual must be over age 55 (or eligible for early retirement due to ill-health or has a protected pension age).

 The individual must have available lifetime allowance: